 Based on the housing affordability analysis in Chapter 4 of this study, this subdivision would address the housing shortages for several brackets in the housing market: owner occupied housing between \$200,000 and \$299,999, owner occupied housing over \$300,000, and rental units over \$900.
 But they are based on the lowest possible current construction prices, rather than the average, so prices may be higher as land prices, infrastructure costs, and terrain features vary from site to site.
-Additionally, households need to be at least in the \$35,000 to \$49,999 income bracket to afford the apartment units, in the \$75,000 to \$99,999 income bracket to afford the apartment units, in the \$75,000 to \$99,999 income bracket to afford the small twin home, and in the income brackets above \$100,000 to afford the large twin home or single-family home.
-This contrasts with the City of Adam's median household income of around \$37,000, the Village of Friendship's median household income of around \$45,000, and the County's overall median household income of \$55,000.
+Additionally, households need to be at least in the \$35,000 to \$49,999 income bracket to afford the apartment units, in the \$75,000 to \$99,999 income bracket to afford the small twin home, and in the income brackets above \$100,000 to afford the large twin home or single-family home.
+This contrasts with the City of Adam's median income household of around \$37,000, the Village of Friendship's median household income of around \$45,000, and the County's overall median household income of \$55,000.